lkelv/RL-Black-Magic/README.md

 ### Instructions to upload MM and SM codes to database
-1. In root directory (RL-BM folder), add two files called MM.csv and SM.csv
+1. In root directory (RL-BM folder), add two files called MM.csv and SM.csv In each of the files, make sure it is just the code, followed by another code.
+There should also be dashes (-) every third character.
-  a.
-In each of the files, make sure it is just the code, followed by another code.
-There should also be dashes (-) every third character for example, this is what it should look like in MM.csv
+   For example, this is what it should look like in MM.csv

     <img width="227" height="67" alt="Screenshot 2026-01-13 at 3 18 53 pm" src="https://github.com/user-attachments/assets/4ba138c3-b93c-40d5-a1cd-d60595530689" />